w3c/wai-website/pages/about/groups/task-forces/fast.md

 The FAST Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).

-For details of the current work, see @@.
+For details of the current work, see the [FAST GitHub repository](https://github.com/w3c/fast).

 ## Contribute to the work